vivocha/arrest/README.md

 REST framework for Node.js, Express and MongoDB

 Arrest lets you write RESTful web services in minutes.
-It works with Express, implements simple CRUD semantics on MongoDB and the resulting web services are compatible with the $resource service of AngularJS.
+It works with Express 4.x, implements simple CRUD semantics on MongoDB and the resulting web services are compatible with the $resource service of AngularJS.